Branch Wars

-"Branch Wars" is the tenth episode of the fourth season of the American comedy television series The Office—the show's sixty-third episode overall.
+"Branch Wars" is the tenth episode of the fourth season of the American comedy television series The Office and the show's sixty-third episode overall.
 Written by Mindy Kaling and directed by Joss Whedon, the episode originally aired in the United States on November 1, 2007, on NBC.
 The episode marks the return of season three recurring actor Rashida Jones, who plays Jim's former girlfriend Karen Filippelli, now Regional Manager of Dunder Mifflin Utica.

 Karen tries to "poach" Stanley Hudson (Leslie David Baker) from Dunder Mifflin Scranton, and Stanley informs the branch that he is leaving.
-In revenge, Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) trick Jim Halpert (John Krasinski) into traveling to the company's Utica branch, where the group attempts to play a prank on Karen.
-Back at the office, Pam Beesly (Jenna Fischer), Oscar Martinez (Oscar Nunez), and Toby Flenderson (Paul Lieberstein) try to hold their club meeting, with disastrous results.
+In revenge, Michael Scott (Steve Carell), Dwight Schrute (Rainn Wilson), and Jim Halpert (John Krasinski) travel to the company's Utica branch to play a prank on Karen.
+At the Scranton branch, Pam Beesly (Jenna Fischer), Oscar Martinez (Oscar Nunez), and Toby Flenderson (Paul Lieberstein) hold a literary club meeting.

 Plot

-Karen Filippelli (Rashida Jones), after being "dumped" by Jim Halpert (John Krasinski), has become the Regional Manager at Dunder Mifflin's Utica, New York branch.
-Karen attempts to lure Stanley Hudson (Leslie David Baker) away from Scranton by offering him a pay raise.
-Regional Manager Michael Scott (Steve Carell), believing that Karen is doing this to get back at Jim for dumping her, decides to retaliate.
-Michael and salesman Dwight Schrute (Rainn Wilson) trick Jim into joining them on a trip to Utica to prank Karen's branch.
+Karen Filippelli, after being "dumped" by Jim Halpert, has become the Regional Manager at Dunder Mifflin's Utica, New York branch.
+Karen attempts to lure Stanley Hudson away from Scranton by offering him a pay raise.
+Scranton Regional Manager Michael Scott, believing that Karen is doing this to get back at Jim for dumping her, decides to retaliate.
+Jim objects to the enterprise, but after learning that Michael and salesman Dwight Schrute have loaded their car with homemade bombs for a trip to Utica and have no concrete plan for what they will do when they arrive, tags along with the intent of keeping the prank from going too far.
 After a failed attempt to steal the branch's industrial copier, the group is discovered by Karen, who chastises them in her office.
-Privately, she mocks Jim for devising such an elaborate ruse to see her.
-Jim's attempts to deflect the issue are unsuccessful, having mentioning that he and Pam are happily dating, which only further angers her.
+Unaware that Jim is dating Pam, she assumes Jim masterminded the scheme as an excuse to see her, and makes an overture towards reconciliation.
+When Jim informs her of the situation with him and Pam, Karen becomes bitter and snarky, and Jim awkwardly excuses himself.
 The group returns to Scranton, where Michael bids Stanley farewell.
-Stanley decides to stay in Scranton, revealing that his threat was a bluff to get a raise.
-Stanley exclaims that he does not know how Michael managed to call his bluff, even though Michael's hesitation and eventual acceptance over Stanley's departure was genuine.
+Stanley announces he has decided to stay in Scranton, but privately tells the documentary crew that he never intended to leave in the first place, and was merely negotiating for a raise.

-Meanwhile, Pam Beesly (Jenna Fischer), Oscar Martinez (Oscar Nunez), and Toby Flenderson (Paul Lieberstein) form a "Finer Things Club", discussing literature, music, and the arts.
-Their meetings are regularly disrupted by other employees, particularly Andy Bernard (Ed Helms), whose desperate efforts to join prove unsuccessful.
-Pam invites Jim to join the club but regrets the move when, during the discussion of Angela's Ashes, Jim merely speaks in an Irish brogue and reveals that he hasn't actually read the book.
+Meanwhile, Pam Beesly, Oscar Martinez, and Toby Flenderson form a "Finer Things Club", discussing literature, music, and the arts.
+Their meetings are regularly disrupted by other employees, particularly Andy Bernard, whose desperate efforts to join prove unsuccessful.
+Pam invites Jim to join the club but regrets the move when, during the discussion of Angela's Ashes, Jim merely speaks in an Irish brogue and is unable to prove he actually read the book.